 - 1. The circumstances for which a warning will be issued include, but are not limited to, an emergency event affecting the safety of staff, students and clients at an individual campus site that requires a lock-down situation, a weather event that requires immediate attention for closure, evacuation or safe cover, or a local or national event that requires closure, evacuation or safe cover. - 2.
 The individual or office responsible for issuing the warning is the Director of Student Services, Mary Kay Beight (330-782-3395 ext.
-1112, mkbeight@raphaelsbeautyschool.edu) as ordered by the Vice President of Operations, Carly Allen or the owner, Ralph Delserone III. - 3.
+1112, mkbeight@raphaelsbeautyschool.edu) as ordered by the owner, Ralph Delserone III. - 3.
 The manner in which the warning will be disseminated is through text or email messages sent directly to the students to whom the event affects.